 The key to this recipe is to measure your water carefully and to use the right pan: you need a large, shallow sauté pan or casserole large enough to fit the pasta lying down.
 A large, deep frying pan or wok would work well too.

 Reprinted with permission from A Modern Way to Cook: 150+ Vegetarian Recipes for Quick, Flavor-Packed Meals by Anna Jones, copyright © 2016.
 Photography by Matt Russell.
 Published by Ten Speed Press, an imprint of Random House LLC.

 - Scant 1/2 cup extra-virgin olive oil

 - 2 heaping teaspoons flaky sea salt (if you are using fine-grain table salt, add a bit less)

-- Fill and boil a kettle of water and get all your ingredients and equipment together.
-You need a large, shallow pan with a lid.
+- Fill and boil a kettle of water.
+Place a large, shallow pan on the stovetop.

-- Put the pasta into the pan.
-Quickly chop the tomatoes in half and throw them into the pan.
-Grate in the zest of both lemons and add the oil and salt.
-Add about 1 quart/1 liter of boiling water, put a lid on the pan, and bring back to a boil.
-Remove the lid and simmer on high heat for 6 minutes, using a pair of tongs to turn the pasta every 30 seconds or so as it cooks.
+- Remove the lid and simmer on high heat for 6 minutes, using a pair of tongs to turn the pasta every 30 seconds or so as it cooks.

-- Once almost all the water has evaporated, take the pan off the heat and tangle the pasta into four bowls.
-If you like, top with a little Parmesan.
+- Once almost all the water has evaporated, take the pan off the heat and, using tongs, tangle the pasta into four bowls.
+Top with a little Parmesan.